Appleton North High School

 Appleton North High School is a comprehensive secondary school in Appleton, Wisconsin that is part of the Appleton Area School District.
 Opened in August 1995, it is the most recently built of the three four-year public high schools in the district.
 The school has 1,780 students.
 The school colors are gold, silver and navy blue.
 The school's nickname is the Lightning.

-Extracurricular Activities
+Extracurricular activities

 Theater

 Appleton North High School Theatre has received wide recognition for its productions.
-In 2020, the department's one-act production of Saint Joan received the Critic's Choice award at the Wisconsin High School Theatre Festival state finals, marking the 22nd consecutive year that Appleton North's theater program received this accolade.
+In 2025, the department's one-act production of Arabian Nights received the Critic's Choice award at the Wisconsin High School Theatre Festival state finals, marking the 26th consecutive year that Appleton North's theater program received this accolade.
 In 2012, the program was named the best high school theater program in the midwest by Stage Directions magazine.
 Program director Ron Parker was inducted into the Wisconsin High School Theatre Hall of Fame in 2011.